-Standards development is guided, largely, by the progression of documents used to define and articulate the Standard.
-Formal documents consist of the Charter, a set of Requirements, Working Drafts, Candidate Standards and, ultimately, the Standard, itself.
-Due to their highly influential nature, informative documentation of Best Practice is also treated as a formal document.
-Publication of these formal PWG standards-track documents requires Last Call and/or Formal Approval (vote) by the membership of the PWG as described in Section 0.
-The standards process may be augmented by a set of informal technical briefs and proposals reading on the standard.
-While helpful and encouraged, these are not treated as formal documents and do not require Formal Approval.
-Standards-track publications and the criteria for exit are defined below.
-Because the synchronization of Standard version, standard document maturity, document naming, support file namespace and file path names can be quite complex, a normative guide has been developed to orchestrate these items throughout the standards process.
-See: http://fttp.pwg.org/pub/pwg/informational/pwg-document-namespace-policy.pdf
+Standards development consists of the progression of documents used to define and articulate standards.
+PWG project documents consist of the Charter, a set of Requirements, Working Drafts, Candidate Standards and the Standard, itself.
+Publication of completed PWG Candidate Standards, Standards and Best Practice documents requires Last Call and Formal Approval as described in Section 8.
+Technical briefs and proposals relating to a standard, while helpful and encouraged, are not treated as formal documents and do not require Last Call or Formal Approval.
+The life cycle and organization of PWG standards-track and other project documents is defined below.
+For current best practice on the formulation of file namespace and file path names see ftp://ftp.pwg.org/pub/pwg/informational/pwg-document-namespace-policy.pdf